Sharuru/imouto.host-updater/README.md

 **If you are first running this updater, I highly recommend you to backup your hosts at different places though the updater will auto backup and added it after the '#+END' mark.**

-##I don't like imouto.hosts, I want to use other sources published on projecth.org/sources!
+##I don't like imouto.host, I want to use other sources published on projecth.org/sources!
 Though this updater is simple and almost write for **me** :), you can still choose your own sources on projecth.org/sources.
 Just change source_id and make a little work in regexp, you can make your own updater!

 ##Others